Color Atlas of Anatomy: Review

-As you can see, Kenhub is far from a one-trick pony, providing you with a personalized learning experience that will suit your needs to a T. By using several teaching mediums like articles, videos, and quizzes, Kenhub gives you the opportunity to explore your chosen study subject from any angle, leaving no stone unturned and clarifying any confusions you might have experienced with other anatomy resources.
+As you can see, Kenhub is far from a one-trick pony, providing you with a personalized learning experience that will suit your needs to a T. By teaching you with a combination of videos, quizzes and articles (found at the bottom of every study unit), Kenhub gives you the opportunity to explore your chosen study subject from any angle, leaving no stone unturned and clarifying any confusions you might have experienced with other anatomy resources.
 In addition, it also makes your life super easy by offering you complete portability on your tablet, laptop, and phone.
 How can you take advantage of having Kenhub always in your pocket?
 By doing absolutely nothing!
 Exactly, the entire platform is automatically adapted to work on your portable devices, you just to click here and try it out for yourself!
 (P.S. you will also receive a lot of learning strategies that will help you crush anatomy once and for all).

 At the end of the day, ‘Color Atlas of Anatomy’ is indeed an excellent atlas that can help you learn anatomy the way it should be done - using real human beings that portray real anatomical structures and not merely an artist’s representation.
 However, it still has its shortcomings, as we have discussed.
 Ultimately, the most important thing is to take a step back and decide for yourself exactly what you need to learn and which format will allow you to connect with the information the best.
 From here, you can decide which learning resource is best able to accomodate your needs.
 There are a lot of resources out there, so dive in and get researching - just make sure to do so with a discerning eye!